-As is the case today, after the first two calendar months, the Participant will be charged regardless of connectivity.
+&lt;sup>20 As is the case today, after the first two calendar months, the Participant will be charged regardless of connectivity.

-21 &lt;u>See 81 FR 70462, supra note 13, at 70465.
+&lt;sup>21 See 81 FR 70462, supra note 13, at 70465.

-For example, using the total number of all shares reported to the CTA and UTP SIP in March 2019, if Firm A, a very large firm with a significant amount of trade reporting volume, had 364 million shares per day to report to any TRF and chose to report it all to the FINRA/NYSE TRF for the entire month, its FINRA/NYSE TRF Market Share would be 4.9% and its fee would be \$30,000.
-If instead Firm the tier structure from four monthly participant tiers to nine, the proposed rule change would create a more nuanced fee structure, under which Participants' monthly fees would more closely correspond to the extent to which they use the FINRA/NYSE TRF in a given month.
+FINRA/NYSE TRF.
+At the same time, by expanding the tier structure from four monthly participant tiers to nine, the proposed rule change would create a more nuanced fee structure, under which Participants' monthly fees would more closely correspond to the extent to which they use the FINRA/NYSE TRF in a given month.